brucepro/Memoir/README.md

 # Memoir
  Memoir+ a persona extension for Text Gen Web UI.
 Includes memory, emotions, command handling and more.

-# If you find this extension useful, https://www.buymeacoffee.com/brucepro
+# If you find this extension useful I could use a cup of coffee!
+I have spent many nights working to get this program to this point. https://www.buymeacoffee.com/brucepro

 Memoir+" is an AI-powered plugin that enhances your bots long term memory and personal identity by integrating with your existing personified AI companion.
 With Memoir+, you agent store, search, and retrieve memories.